ietf-tapswg/api-drafts/draft-ietf-taps-impl.md

 : Failure of CONNECT.TCP.
 TCP can throw various errors during connection setup.
 Specifically, it is important to handle a RST being sent by the peer during the handshake.

 ConnectionError:
-: Once established, TCP throws errors whenever the connection is disconnected, such as due to receiving a RST from the peer; or hitting a TCP retransmission timeout.
+: Once established, TCP throws errors whenever the connection is disconnected, such as due to receiving a RST from the peer.

 Listen:
 : LISTEN.TCP.
 Calling `Listen` for TCP binds a local port and prepares it to receive inbound SYN packets from peers.